AdobeDocs/commerce-php/src/pages/development/backward-incompatible-changes/highlights.md

 * New public method in `Config/Type/System`
 * New configuration for payment information rate limiting
 * Default behavior for isEmailAvailable API
+* New SKU validation in inventory source items API

 ### New interface and method for ApplicationServer module